2025ad05060-glitch/bank-marketing-ml-assignment-2/README.md

 # Bank Marketing Classification Using Machine Learning

 ## Machine Learning Assignment 2
+## Problem Statement

-This project implements and compares multiple machine learning classification algorithms on the UCI Bank Marketing dataset.
-The objective is to predict whether a bank customer will subscribe to a term deposit.
+The aim of this assignment is to build classification models for predicting whether a bank customer will subscribe to a term deposit or not.

-A Streamlit web application is also developed to allow users to select a trained machine learning model, upload test data, and view the corresponding prediction and evaluation results.

----
+For this purpose, I used the Bank Marketing dataset from the UCI Machine Learning Repository.
+I trained and tested five classification models on the same dataset and compared their performance using Accuracy, AUC, Precision, Recall, F1 Score and MCC.

+I also developed a Streamlit application where test data can be uploaded and the performance of different trained models can be checked interactively.

 ## Dataset